Robert Marsham, 2nd Baron Romney

+Biography

 Lord Romney was the son of Robert Marsham, 1st Baron Romney and his wife Elizabeth Shovell, daughter of Admiral Sir Cloudesley Shovell.
 He was educated at Christ Church, Oxford, matriculating in 1731 aged 18, graduating D.C.L. in 1733.

 Lord Romney was a founding member of the Society for the Encouragement of Arts, Manufactures and Commerce (which later evolved into the Royal Society of Arts).
 He was elected First Vice-President of the Society in 1758.
 On the death of Lord Folkestone in 1761, Lord Romney was elected President, and was re-elected every year until his death in 1793.

 He became a Fellow of the Royal Society in 1757, Colonel of the West Kent Militia in 1759, President of The Marine Society 1756–1793, and a Fellow of the Society of Antiquaries of London in 1762.

 He died on 16 November 1793, and was buried in All Saints Church, Maidstone.